Program for Health Care to Underserved Populations

 - Medication access and management

 Volunteer specialists and fellows from across UPMC, the University of Pittsburgh, and the community also help the PHCUP’s Birmingham Clinic enhance its care for patients through a variety of monthly specialty sessions.
-Participating departments include the Heart and Vascular Institute, Guerrilla Eye Service, the Eye and Ear Institute, the University of Pittsburgh Asthma Institute, and private practitioners in dermatology from Vujevich Dermatology Associates.
+Participating departments include the Vascular Medicine Institute, Guerrilla Eye Service, the Eye and Ear Institute, the University of Pittsburgh Asthma Institute, General Surgery, Dermatology, Endocrinology, Gastroenterology, Neurology, Audiology, School of Health and Rehabilitation Sciences (PT and OT), WPIC Community Psychiatry, and private practitioners from Vujevich Dermatology Associates and O’Donnell and Conner, DPM.

 “There was something appealing to me about health care that isn’t based on profit, and doesn’t revolve around the American dollar.
 This experience inspired me.
 It allowed me to see the side of health care that I want to be a part of.
 I really can’t wait to go back.